uriel1998/showdocs-wombat/README.md

 for the mysql viewer.

-If you use tmux, [TDAB](https://uriel1998.github.io/tdab) may be useful.
+If you use tmux, [TDAB](https://uriel1998.github.io/tdab) may be useful. (this is being built in to use it if it's available.

+THE FOLLOWING IS BEING SUPERCEDED by the -g switch.

 Using a GUI viewer (such as [Double Commander](https://doublecmd.sourceforge.io/), you may wish to invoke it as a terminal application.
 For example, my definition